Preventing Altitude Sickness when Climbing Kilimanjaro

 Do you know which group has the lowest success rate?
 Young males between 20 and 30, exactly the people you think would do the best.

 But they overestimate the role of fitness and underestimate the mountain.
-Often they feel they have to lead, they want to be the best, they don't like being overtaken, and being strong and fit makes it just sooo easy to walk too fast.
+They feel they have to lead, they want to be the best, they like showing off, they don't like being overtaken.

 Do you know that older people have a good success rate?
 They are wiser than that.
 And many of them just aren't fit enough to make the mistake of walking too fast.

-Extreme fitness can be a trap.
-You don't feel the strain, but your body uses lots of oxygen all the same.
+Fitness can be a trap.
+You don't feel the strain but your body uses lots of oxygen all the same.
+And the lower your blood oxygen levels drop, the higher the chances that you develop symptoms of altitude sickness.

 Ok, I think you got the message.
 Pole pole!